 It’s no wonder either.
-It’s a nice simple rule and it appears to often be true.
-Yet as is so often the case, reality is not quite this simple.
+It’s a nice simple rule and it appears to be true.
+Yet as is so often the case, the reality is not quite this simple.

 The power of SaaS is that it compounds.
 The thinking goes that once you hit $10m in ARR you are compounding such a large number that even if the annual rate isn’t high you are going to inevitably grow at a significant pace for the foreseeable future.
 Except that’s not always true.

 When you hit that large ARR milestone of $10m it is going to be customer happiness that fuels your ability to compound revenue into the future.
 It’s the combination of 50+20 revenue (aka compounding revenue) working on top of a large ARR base that makes success inevitable.

 - 20% of your revenue from expansion revenue (net negative churn.)